The slug club

 « But I’ve got some muggle to visit, first. »

 Having spent three years recovering from Nagini’s bite suited him well, he thought.
 Before the bite, he hadn’t been aquainted to mirrors, that much.
 He’d been so used to be called out for his appearance, that he’d just avoided them.
 He’d focussed on his academic prowress.
 He’d tried desesperately to prove himself.
 Then, he’d been living at a time of war, a second after the next, living of work, and guilt, and rage, and dread.
 So no, he had not been sleeping well, eating well, let alone cared for his own clothes, or hair, in any way.
 But recovering Severus had not been called names.
 Had not been looked at up and down.
 Had not been whispered at, behind his back.
 He’d been cared for, and respected.
 Another handy thing : he had not had to kill anyone, directly or undirectly.
 Had not had his life at stake.
 Or his mind.
+The dreams, the flash backs had become less vivid too.
 That was a pretty efficient beauty tip, that.
 Recovering Severus could choose his own job, and mind his own business, and therefore, eat better, sleep better, groom himself regularly, exercise.
 And as a consequence, the Severus Snape presently in the mirror looked significantly healthier.
-Quite tolerable a sight, as far as being himself could go.
+Younger, even.
+Quite tolerable a sight.

 Severus was not judgemental like a gryffindor.
 But he decided that a little judgement could not hurt, every so often.
 The consideration of Suneko’s struggles was mixing up with his memories of himself, having been given hell for over committing to studies and reading too much.
 You couldn’t be that stupid, though.
 Attacking a maledictus, no less!
 And for a borrowed book, please!
 Sometimes, people’s stupidity was so blatant you had to take it personally.